Mathématique: Chapter 45

 “You,” Young snarls.
 “You’re the one who doesn’t understand.
 Not anymore.”

-Attached the cortical suppressants.
+Attached the cortical suppressors.

-“Oh god, hotshot,” he said, nearly soundless.
-“You’re fucked.”
 The LA would take them off.
 They’d take them off.
-They’d take them off to see what they did, they’d take them off because they were curious, they’d take them off because they were cruel, but, fundamentally, they’d take them off because they’d feel they had to, because they’d be worried that they were some kind of tracking device, they’d worry about broadcasting a signal, and, if they had anyone in that godforsaken organization with the capacity to analyze the things without breaking them, they’d find out that they were transmitting a signal.
+They’d take them off to see what they did, they’d take them off because they were curious, they’d take them off because they were cruel, but, fundamentally, they’d take them off because they’d feel they had to, because they’d worry about broadcasting a signal, and, if there was anyone in that godforsaken organization who could analyze the things without breaking them, they’d realize they were transmitting a signal.
 And Rush—

 Rush would be dead in hours.